felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 is, of course, very well written.
 It wouldn't sell over 500,000 copies if it wasn't.
-Secondly, and more importantly, the fact that I was open to the material and didn't feel pressured to understand everything right away made a key difference.
-Finally, and this is key, I enjoyed this book because I read it in its entirety, and this is something I will come back to in this post.
+Secondly, and more importantly, the fact that I was open to the material and didn't feel pressured to understand everything right away made a big difference.
+Finally, and this is key, I enjoyed this book because I read it in its entirety.
+This is something I will come back to later in this post.

 In a single week, I had finished reading my first DevOps book.
 Woohoo!
 I felt like I was ready to conquer the world.
-My mind was now filled with ideas I was excited to try. *The Phoenix Project* subtly advertised for another book from the same author, *[The DevOps Handbook](https://amzn.to/4clZUMF)*, which supposedly contained everything you needed to know to propel your
+My mind was now filled with ideas I was excited to try out. *The Phoenix Project* subtly advertised for another book from the same author, *[The DevOps Handbook](https://amzn.to/4clZUMF)*, which supposedly contained everything you needed to know to propel your